✨ A high-performance code agent written in Rust, combining the best features of WCGW for maximum efficiency and semantic capabilities. 🦀

 |---|---|

 Initialize | Boots the workspace, picks the mode, hands you a thread_id.
-Call this first or everything else errors out.
-With no workspace path it spins up a scratch playground; resuming a task (task_id_to_resume) reopens its saved project root. |
+Call it once unless a local MCP client exposes Roots, in which case Winx can bootstrap automatically.
+Repeated first_call requests reattach without rebuilding or resending unchanged workspace context.
+With no workspace path it creates a scratch playground; resuming a task (task_id_to_resume) reopens its saved project root. |

 ReadFiles | One or many files, with line numbers.
+Batched reads use a bounded parallel worker pool while preserving request order and read-before-edit coverage.
 Append :10-40 to a path for a range.
 When the token budget is hit it tells you the exact line + file:N-M syntax to resume from instead of silently dropping the tail. |

 FileWriteOrEdit | Full overwrites or SEARCH/REPLACE blocks (with optional @start-end line anchors to pin a repeated block).
-Validates file read coverage and freshness before writing, reports any fuzzy tolerances it had to apply, then runs a tree-sitter syntax check (18+ languages) and points at the offending line with a snippet.
-The success message includes a compact diff of what changed. |
+Validates file read coverage and freshness before writing, reports fuzzy tolerances, runs a syntax check, and returns a compact diff.
+Optional verify_command runs one finite post-edit check in the same MCP round trip. |

 UndoEdit | Reverts a file to its content before the last FileWriteOrEdit/MultiFileEdit this session (per-file, last ~10 edits kept in memory).
 Refused if the file changed on disk since your edit; a brand-new file's creation isn't undoable. |